+Local Jurisdiction Name

-Certification by State or Local Official of PHA Plans Consistency with the Consolidated Plan or State Consolidated Plan
+Provide a description of how the PHA Plan's contents are consistent with the Consolidated Plan or State Consolidated Plan.

-[Gregory DIII , the washtenaw County Administrator Official's Name Official's Title certify that the 5-Year PHA Pla year 2024 of the ANN ARBOR HC DUSING COMMISSION and/or Annual PHA Plan for fiscal is consistent with the PHA Name Consolidated Plan or State Consol Housing Choice or Assessment of e Analysis of Impediments (AI) to Fair applicable to the Washtenaw County Local Jurisdiction Nan 11 e pursuant to 24 CFR Part 91 and 24 CFR § 903.15. consistent with the Consolidated Plan or pment of all its 17 properties with more than \$66 million in funding obtained from a variety of sources.
-In add lition, AAHC contracts with several nonprofit to provide services to tenant who resi de in project based housir ng.
-AAHC will continue the development of affordable housing, potentially adding to its current stock, will m aintaining the quality condition of its units.
-I hereby certify that all the information stated herein, as we prosecute false claims and statements.
-Conviction may rest ell as any information provided in the accult in criminal and/or civil penalties.
-(18 onspaniment herewith, is true and accurate.
-Warning: HUD will U.S.C.
+The AAHC has completed redevelopment of all its 17 properties with more than \$66 million in funding obtained from a variety of sources.
+In addition, AAHC contracts with several nonprofits to provide services to tenants who reside in project based housing.
+AAHC will continue the development of affordable housing, potentially adding to its current stock, will maintaining the quality condition of its units.

+I hereby certify that all the information stated herein, as well as any information provided in the accompaniment herewith, is true and accurate.
+Warning: HUD will prosecute false claims and statements.
+Conviction may result in criminal and/or civil penalties.
+(18 U.S.C.
 1001, 1010, 1012; 31 U.S.C.
-3729, 3802) Name of Authorized Official: Title: Gregory Dill Washt enaw County Administrator Signature: Dury DIII Date: 5/26/23 · · · · · · · · · · · · · · · · · · · -
+3729, 3802)